ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/upgrade-to-edge-stack.md

+---
-# Upgrade to Ambassador Edge Stack
+title: Upgrade to Ambassador Edge Stack
+---

 If you currently have the open source version of Emissary, you can upgrade to Ambassador Edge Stack with a few simple commands.
 When you upgrade to Ambassador Edge Stack, you'll be able to access additional capabilities such as **automatic HTTPS/TLS termination, Swagger/OpenAPI support, API catalog, Single Sign-On, the Edge Policy Console UI, and more.** For more about the differences between Ambassador Edge Stack and Emissary, see the [Editions page](/editions).